 NOTE: If you plan a boat excursion to the nearby British Virgin Islands (BVI) during your stay a passport will be required.

 Taxis, ferries, and barges are cash only and it is suggested that you prepare to have about $30 to $60 cash per person for transportation to St. John, not including optional tips.
 The taxi rates are posted at the airport and are approximately $15 each way to Red Hook ($11 each for 2 or more passengers), plus $4 for each piece of luggage.
-Contact Cimmaron if you would like to make arrangements for a private taxi to accommodate just your party by completing the Private Taxi Request Form.
+Contact Cimmaron if you would like to make arrangements for a private taxi to accommodate just the members of your party.

-The rates for the Red Hook ferry are $7 each (adults) and $1 each (children 2-11) one-way to St. John, plus $4 for each piece of luggage.
+The rates for the Red Hook ferry are $8.15 each one-way to St. John, plus $4 for each piece of luggage.
 Contact Cimmaron if you would like to make arrangements for a private water taxi to St. John (rates begin at $125 one-way with no luggage charge).
-Rates for the car ferry (barge) between St. Thomas and St. John start at $30 one-way (we do not recommend round trip tickets because tickets are not interchangeable between the three car barge companies).
+Rates for the car ferry (barge) between St. Thomas and St. John start at $35 one-way (we do not recommend round trip tickets because tickets are not interchangeable between the car barge companies).

 For a full list of passenger ferry and car barge times between St. Thomas and St. John visit the Ferry Information section on this site.

 Should I rent a car and what about driving on the left?

 It is strongly recommended that you rent a vehicle and that it be a 4WD vehicle.
 There are very few vacation homes for rent on St. John within walking distance to towns and attractions.
 Taxi fares will add up quickly, limit your freedom to explore the island, and there are some villas where taxis will not go.
 If you are considering not renting a vehicle but aren’t sure, please consult with our Concierge so they can let you know how this may impact your stay.